mail-ru-im/bot-golang/README.md

 ### Passing options

+You don't need this.
-You can override bot's API URL:
+But if you do, you can override bot's API URL:

 ```go
 bot := goicqbot.NewBot(BOT_TOKEN, goicqbot.BotApiUrl("https://agent.mail.ru/bot/v1"))